jonnyasmar/markdown-docs/example.md

 ### 💬 Interactive Commenting

-This :comment[extension]{#comment-1756748684164 text="Example comment"} allows you to add comments directly within your Markdown :comment[files]{#comment-1756748715967 text="+ as custom Markdown directives"}.
-Imagine leaving feedback for an AI model, annotating your personal notes, or collaborating with a team. :comment[Comments appear in a dedicated sidebar, and you can click to focus on the corresponding text in the editor.]{#comment-1756748759452 text="Refine this sentence."}
+This extension allows you to add comments directly within your Markdown files as custom Markdown directives.
+Imagine leaving feedback for an AI model, annotating your personal notes, or collaborating with a team.
+Comments appear in a dedicated sidebar for easy navigation and focus.

 ### 🔍 Highlighted Search

 Easily find content within your document with the built-in highlighted search functionality.
-Type your query, and see matches highlighted in real-time.
+Type your query, and see matches highlighted in real-time as you type.

 ### 🔠 Customizable Display Font

 Tailor your editing environment by changing the display font directly within the editor settings.
-Choose a font that suits your preference for optimal readability.
+Choose a font that suits your preference for optimal readability, productivity, and comfort.

 ---